 Allied leaders demand unconditional surrender from the Japanese, citing ‘prompt and utter destruction’ if this is not received.

 The United States drops atomic weapons on the Japanese cities of Hiroshima and Nagasaki, causing mass destruction and loss of life.
 The Red Army also invades Japanese territories between the bombings.

 The Japanese agree to unconditional surrender on 15 August.
 Their official surrender document is signed on 2 September 1945, ending the war.

-While the British Empire emerged victorious from the conflict, the economic and political cost of waging the war set the stage for its breakup in the years that followed.
+Although Britain emerged victorious, the economic and political cost of the conflict accelerated the break-up of its Empire in the years that followed.

-Due to their economic and military might, the United States and the Soviet Union emerged from the conflict as the dominant global powers.
-Their opposing visions of a post-war world and the potential of global nuclear conflict created a Cold War of political and military tension that lasted until the 1990s.
+On the other hand, the economic and military might of the United States and the Soviet Union made them the dominant global powers.
+However, their opposing visions of a post-war world, combined with the threat of nuclear conflict, created a Cold War of political and military tension that lasted until the 1990s.